-The existing US 98 from the Polk County Line / CR 54 to US 301 is a 2-lane roadway.
-The roadway is functionally classified by FDOT as an Urban Principal Arterial - Other.
+The existing US 98 from CR 54 to US 301 is a 2-lane roadway.
+The roadway is functionally classified by FDOT as a Principal Arterial - Other.
 In Pasco County, the 2-lane undivided facility has 12-foot travel lanes and 4-foot paved shoulders.
-The existing right of way (ROW) along the project corridor is 160 feet wide.
+The existing ROW along the project corridor is 160 feet.
 There are two (2) existing bridges in the project limits.
 The first carries US 98 over the Hillsborough River Bridge and the second carries US 98 over Old Lakeland Highway and the CSX railway.
-There are no sidewalks, multi-use trails, bike lanes or other similar multi-modal facilities within the project corridor.
+Both locations consist of a single bridge with two 12-foot lanes and 8-foot paved shoulders.
+There are no sidewalks, shared use paths, bike lanes or other similar multi-modal facilities within the project corridor.